 By the end of the grant, recipients will have both the agreed-upon project feature and also experience with the production workflow that underlies many digital humanities projects.

-The application cycle is currently open for project work that will begin in Fall 2019.
+The application cycle is currently open for project work that will begin in Spring 2020.
 Required information includes:

 - Name of applicant(s)